 Dicussion

 Under well water conditions, soil can supply water at a steady rate to meet the transpiration demand.
 However, as the soil becomes dry, water flux from soil to root surface decreases and cannot satisfy the demand of transpiration.
-Water stress reduces photosynthetic efficiency which is mainly caused by stomatal limitation and have a negative effect during tuber initiation and bulking reducing the production of photo-assimilates and plant growth (Obidiegwu et al., 2015; Onder et al., 2005; Plich et al., 2020).
-In the present work we apply gradually reduction of the water supply and evaluate the process in fifteen genotype response under controlled condition, but it is known that in field condition the abiotic stress is a combination of several factor and not only the drought or heat of both at the same time so is necessary study the mechanisms of tolerance to water stress (Zegada-Lizarazu & Monti, 2013); for all this, the physiological mechanisms of potato under various environmental conditions require deeper understanding (Kaminski et al., 2015).
+Water stress reduces photosynthetic efficiency which is mainly caused by stomatal limitation and have a negative effect during tuber initiation and bulking reducing the production of photo-assimilates and plant growth (Obidiegwu et al., 2015; Onder et al., 2005; Plich et al., 2020). but it is known that in field condition the abiotic stress is a combination of several factor and not only the drought or heat of both at the same time so is necessary study the mechanisms of tolerance to water stress (Zegada-Lizarazu & Monti, 2013); for all this, the physiological mechanisms of potato under various environmental conditions require deeper understanding (Kaminski et al., 2015).

 It is difficult to define a trait or index for determine the tolerance to drought stress in potato because each genotypes can achieve this using different strategies.
-From an agronomical point of view, maintaining yield levels during drought is crucial (Boguszewska-Mańkowska et al., 2018) and have a good tuber production under well water condition; if the crop have a water shortage they can cope with the stress increasing their efficiency in the biomass translocation for maintain the tuber yield with high harvest index and tuber water use efficiency (Kaminski et al., 2015; Reddy et al., 2020).
+From an agronomical point of view, maintaining yield levels during drought is crucial (Boguszewska-Mańkowska et al., 2018) and have a good tuber production under well water condition. >But in a drought stress situation, the ; if the crop have a water shortage they can cope with the stress increasing their efficiency in the biomass translocation for maintain the tuber yield with high harvest index and tuber water use efficiency (Kaminski et al., 2015; Reddy et al., 2020).

 Plant biomass accumulation and yield was shown to be inextricably linked to transpiration (Sinclair et al., 1984).
 The tolerance to drought in potato is a combination of mechanism and the response change amount the different groups of genotypes with difference morpho-physiological adaptation.
 Potato genotypes under water stress have a reduction in their transpiration rate based in the reduction of the leaf area, decreased plant growth, tuber yield, tubers per plant and tuber size and quality (Aliche et al., 2020; Dalla Costa et al., 1997; Rolando et al., 2015; Yuan et al., 2003).
 One mechanism to drought resistance is the reduction of transpiration achieved by the reduction of leaf area with thick leaves which often have greater photosynthetic capacity than thin leaves, due to their higher chlorophyll per leaf area (Rolando et al., 2015; Songsri et al., 2009).
 For this reason genotypes that shown increase in their relative chlorophyll content (rcc) under drought stress were associated with better water use efficiency as mechanisms to mitigate the yield reduction.